Christian Lee Hutson: Musical style

 Rolling Stone describes Hutson’s music as a combination of “folk”, “Americana” and “retro-country”, while Hutson cites his musical influences as Elliott Smith, Hank Williams, Gillian Welch, Randy Newman and John Prine.

 Hutson plays acoustic guitar, banjo, mandolin and fiddle in addition to singing.
 His early recordings possess a DIY or lo-fi quality; Bridgers attempted to preserve the “homespun” nature of Hutson’s original Voice Memo demos when producing Beginners.

 Hutson also enjoys the prose of George Saunders, Haruki Murakami, Sally Rooney and Raymond Carver, and claims that all four authors have informed his songwriting.

 Personal life

-Hutson is married to Los Angeles singer-songwriter Sharon Silva.
+Hutson was married to Los Angeles singer-songwriter Sharon Silva.
+He is now dating actress and singer-songwriter, Maya Hawke.

 Hutson has also been diagnosed with Pure OCD; he describes writing the Quitters song ‘OCDemon’ as a “therapeutic exercise”.

 In 2020, Hutson gave free guitar lessons over Zoom to support the Black Lives Matter movement.
 He has also supported various bail projects throughout the United States.

 Hutson has several tattoos, one of which pays tribute to Hank Williams.